jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Also check the MS learn reference: https://learn.microsoft.com/en-us/defender-cloud-apps/anomaly-detection-policy

-Some notes are:
+Some notes 📓 are:

 - Activity from suspicious IP addresses - can catch when Identity protection alert auto-resolves say MFA from AiTM, but this should not be relied on as residential proxy can bypass)
 - Unusual addition of credentials to an OAuth app - if you aren't monitoring this via Sentinel, worth alerting on as it can serve as a backdoor to a service principal)
 - Activity from infrequent country  - can be useful if you don't do any location blocking (or very early days on it), but I recommend you do some level of location based blocking for some defense in depth using named location in Conditional access, do you really need users signing in from North Korea for instance
 - Suspicious inbox forwarding - if not alerting via Defender For Office/Sentinel, though I would outright [block autoforwarding domains and whitelist](https://learn.microsoft.com/en-us/defender-office-365/outbound-spam-policies-external-email-forwarding)
-- Ransomware activity - From experience the ransomware alerts have always been false positives usually from backup file extensions .encrypted etc.
-- Multiple VM creation activities /Multiple delete VM activities - if you realy need to prevent deletions of VMs [Azure Policy Deny Delete](https://www.linkedin.com/pulse/restricting-deletions-incidents-sentinel-jay-kerai-da9te/) is your friend, can be layered with resource locks
+- Multiple VM creation activities /Multiple delete VM activities - if you realy need to prevent deletions of VMs [Azure Policy Deny Delete](https://www.linkedin.com/pulse/restricting-deletions-incidents-sentinel-jay-kerai-da9te/) is your friend and can be layered with resource locks 🔐
-- Suspicious creation activity for cloud region - if you don't use Azure policy "allowed locations" and if you don't you probably should
+- Suspicious creation activity for cloud region - if you don't use Azure policy "allowed locations" 🌐 and if you don't you probably should
 - Impossible travel is OK but ensure to [include any IP ranges as Tags](#add-ip-range-for-usage-in-policies) as Corporate if you have users travelling between two office locations in 2 different geolocations.
 I'd also suggest increasing the sensitivity as this is usually a false positive and Identity protection / good conditional access can take over the role especially [Continuous Access Elevation with Strict Location Enforcement](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-continuous-access-evaluation-strict-enforcement)
 - Unusual ISP for an OAuth App - Never seen a true positive from this, ensuring good Identity protection conditional access and IP Tags in MDA [Access Policy](#access-policy) is likely to be more useful
 - Unusual file share activity - Could be useful if purview piece is not quite there